 • 5 years professional work experience

-• BA/BS in any discipline combined with one year experience in commercial or small business, vegetable gardening, soil and water management, cultivation/production, sustainable agriculture, organizational capacity building.
+• Experience in commercial or small business, vegetable gardening, soil and water management, cultivation/production, sustainable agriculture, organizational capacity building.

 • Academic and work experience in environmental and agricultural science, agri-business, agro-forestry, and/or environmental studies, organizational development, small business development

-• One year experience with organizational development and/or small business development, including project design and management
+• Experience with organizational development and/or small business development, including project design and management

-• Strong public speaking and presentation skills, including facilitation of small and large groups of adults
+• Experience with public speaking and presentations, including facilitation of small and large groups of adults

 Required Language Skills

-Most Volunteers have indoor plumbing with either running water or catchment rainwater.
-There is rarely hot water and bathing with cold water is the norm.
-Water supplies can be intermittent and scarce during severe drought periods so be prepared to practice water conservation, including taking bucket baths.
-Laundry is often washed by hand in a sink or a washtub or even in a river.
 Electricity is present island wide, except in very remote areas.
-There is some disparity between the amenities that each Volunteer will have with their assigned host families, however all Volunteers will have access to basic amenities, including a stove and refrigerator.
+The amenities that each Volunteer will have with their assigned host families will vary, however all Volunteers will have access to basic amenities, including a stove and refrigerator.
 Due to scarcity and high prices, conservation of electricity and water is critical while living with Jamaican host families.
 Peace Corps staff will support you with training and strategies to integrate and adapt effectively and appropriately to living in the new intercultural context of your host community.

 Couples will live in the same community, but will work on different projects.
 Couples will live together with a host family during both Pre-Service Training and service.